 Which Courts in Louisiana have jurisdiction to hear traffic violation matters?

-In Louisiana, traffic violation matters are heard in the traffic division of the local court of the city or parish where the violation was alleged to have happened.
+Louisiana traffic violations and infractions are heard in the traffic division of the local court of the city or parish where the violation was alleged to have happened.
 If the ticket was issued by a city police officer, it will be heard in the city court traffic division.
 If the ticket was issued by a trooper, it will be heard in the traffic division of the district court.